TownLake/blog-samrhea/src/content/posts/2026-01-03-reading-list.md

 description: "The year of Scalzi and spies."
 ---

-I [keep a log](https://blog.samrhea.com/category/reading/) of the books I read as part of this blog.
-Last year I let OpenAI handle the analysis for me.
+I [keep a log](https://blog.samrhea.com/?filter=reading) of the books I read as part of this blog.
+[Last year](https://blog.samrhea.com/posts/2024/reading-list/) I let OpenAI handle the analysis for me.
+[The year before](https://blog.samrhea.com/posts/2023/reading-list/) I did it manually.
 This year I'm going to let Claude do it.
 Same kind of perfect use case for AI.
 I have a large block of semi-structured data.
 I want some analysis.
 And I think that analysis is better done externally since I am biased.

 ---